 Second, the FCC grants, in part, petitions by financial institutions and healthcare providers for exemptions from the prior express consent requirement by establishing a new exemption from the prior express consent requirement subject to several conditions, including one that is virtually impossible to meet – effectively gutting the exemption.
 Specifically, to take advantage of the exemption, financial institutions and healthcare providers must ensure that the called party will not be charged for calls (which include voice calls and text messages).
 As explained below, there is no way for callers to be certain that all calls to cell phone numbers will not be charged to the called parties.
 As such, it is essential that financial institutions and healthcare providers intending to rely on the exemption carefully review and understand all of the exemption’s conditions.

-In the Robocall Order, the FCC allows financial institutions and healthcare providers to use automated telephone dialing systems and pre-recorded or artificial voice calls to contact wireless telephone numbers that were provided by the call recipients.
-However, financial institutions (i.e., institutions engaged in financial activities as defined in the Bank Holding Company Act) and healthcare providers (i.e., “covered entities” and their “business associates” as defined in the HIPAA privacy rules) may only initiate calls to wireless telephone numbers if the following conditions are met:
+In the Robocall Order, the FCC allows financial institutions and healthcare providers to use automated telephone dialing systems and pre-recorded or artificial voice calls or text messages to contact wireless telephone numbers that were provided by the call recipients.
+However, financial institutions (i.e., institutions engaged in financial activities as defined in the Bank Holding Company Act) and healthcare providers (and entities acting on behalf of healthcare providers) may only initiate calls or texts to wireless telephone numbers if the following conditions are met:

 - Consent - Calls (voice calls or text messages) may only be placed to wireless telephone numbers provided by the customer or patient (i.e., the subscriber or the non-subscriber customary user of a number has consented to receive calls made to the telephone number provided).